17 September, 2020

 GraphQL vs REST – summary

-- GraphQL excels in complex architectures that take full advantage of the potential offered by the latest devices and technologies.
+- There are many goods reasons why use GraphQL.
+This language excels in complex architectures that take full advantage of the potential offered by the latest devices and technologies.

 - REST excels in those that focus on the standard client to server or server to server communication.
 Its strength lies also in a great number of tools available and its simplicity.

-And if you want to develop an app with GraphQL or REST or consult any other web or mobile development project, contact us via the contact form.
+And if you want to develop a web application with GraphQL or REST or consult any other web or mobile application project, contact us via the contact form.
+Use the information and resources on our website to learn even more about REST, GraphQL and other aspects of API development.